 The real magic of Bady’s portfolio, however, shines through in his projects.
-Clicking into his “Happy 2 help” project, it’s immediately clear that Bady is not one to skimp on the details.
+In his “Happy 2 help” project, it’s immediately clear that Bady is not one to skimp on the details.
 Juxtaposing gorgeous imagery with just the right amount of information as he takes us through every stage of the design thinking process, Bady’s project ticks all the right boxes—from framing the problem, right through to the feedback stage.
 He even includes style-guide elements outlining his color palette choices, which gives us yet another window into his design approach.

 Another awesome feature of Bady’s portfolio is a journal in blog form.
 Having a blog tells us that Bady is truly passionate about his craft and documenting his improvement.
 It’s details like this that make Bady’s portfolio stand out against the crowd.

 Bady’s portfolio proves that the more supporting visuals you can include to provide relevant context for your design thinking process, the better.
 Don’t limit yourself to just images and text: sketches, wireframes, style guides, flow charts, and journal entries will really elevate your portfolio from good to great.

 Having a “blog” element to your portfolio will add another dimension to your already multidisciplinary offering.